 - Belly Panel: Some have a belly panel just like regular maternity pants.
 Others are designed to be worn below the belly.
 Still, others have a crossover panel that you can either roll down or roll up, depending on your preference.
 Choose the style you most prefer.

 The Best Maternity Leggings of 2020

 Pregnancy isn’t a picnic.
 Some days, you’ll open your wardrobe and want nothing but the comfiest, softest, easiest outfit you can throw together in the shortest amount of time possible.
 Leggings have always been a low-maintenance godsend, but during pregnancy, they’re going to win an extra special place on your clothing go-to list.

 The design of this belly panel prevents pressure on any specific part of the belly while the v-back prevents lower back strain.
-These leggings also act as gently shapewear, giving you a flattering figure while still keeping the comfort of leggings.
+These leggings also act as gentle shapewear, giving you a flattering figure while still keeping the comfort of leggings.